surh/grins/detection/README.md

 * **bedtools (2.30)**: Check [their website](https://bedtools.readthedocs.io/en/latest/index.html) for details.
 Since pybedtools requires this software, you might have installed it when you created the Python 3 conda environment.
+If not, we recommend compiling locally and installing asn an Lmod module.